jhu-library-applications/traject_horizon/README.md

     $ gem install traject traject_horizon

-### Or, if using a Gemfile with your traject project
+### Or, if using a bundler Gemfile with your traject project

 Add this line to your [traject project's Gemfile](https://github.com/jrochkind/traject/blob/master/doc/extending.md#or-with-bundler):